EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Problem Set Logistics

-**Release**: Problem sets will typically be released on Wednesday via bCourses.
+**Release**: Problem sets will typically be released on Monday via bCourses.
 We will also announce on Ed when problem sets are released.

-**Submission**: Problem sets will be due the following **Monday at 11:59pm, with a one day grace period until Tuesday at 11:59pm (see the grace period section below)** (you have **one week** to complete the assignment).
+**Submission**: Problem sets will be due the following **Friday at 11:59pm, with a two-day grace period until Sunday at 11:59pm (see the grace period section below)** (you have **one week** to complete the assignment).

 You will submit your work through **Gradescope** (use bCourse navigation to access).
 You have several options for scanning and submitting your work: